 08 Nov GUE/NGL’s Motion for a resolution on the Cum-Ex dividend arbitrage

-After plenary discussions of October 23, 2018 in Strasbourg, it was decided that political groups would present Motions for a Resolution on November 7, which would be voted in next week’s Strasbourg plenary.
+After discussions at the October II plenary in Strasbourg, it was decided that the political groups would present Motions for a Resolution on November 7th, which would be voted in next week’s Strasbourg plenary.

 You can see GUE/NGL’s Motion for a Resolution here, signed by MEPs Dimitrios Papadimoulis, Miguel Urbán Crespo, Martin Schirdewan, Marisa Matias, Jiri Mastalka, Patrick le Hyaric, Martin Schirdewan, Katerina Konecna, Marie-Christine Vergiat, Merja Kyllönen, Kostadinka Kuneva, Sofia Sakorafa, Paloma Lopez Bermejo, Emmanuel Maurel, Younous Omarjee, Stelios Kouloglou.

 Given the case, and GUE/NGL’s interventions in plenary, GUE/NGL:

 - Notes with concern that the Cum Ex Scandal has shaken citizens’ trust in the European Union’s and national tax systems; stresses how crucial it is to restore public confidence and ensure that any damage caused will not be repeated; in this respect the European Parliament calls on the European Commission and Member States to enhance their cooperation and exchange of information in order to optimise the quality of the investigations on the total amount of money stolen from Member States and the tracing of such funds;